craftcms/docs/docs/3.x/categories.md

 #### `siblingOf`

-Narrows the query results to only categories that are siblings of another category.
+Narrows the query results to only categories that are siblings of another category in its structure.